George Worsley Adamson

 Brigid Peppin and Lucy Micklethwait, Dictionary of British Book Illustration in the 20th Century

-Adamson ventured into full-scale authorship and children’s book design with his Finding Alphabet (1965) and Finding One to Ten (1967), both published by Faber & Faber.
+Adamson ventured into full-scale authorship and children’s book design with his Finding Alphabet (1965) and Finding 1 to 10 (1967), both published by Faber and Faber.
 The first of these reproduced oil paintings of groups of objects beginning with the same letters.
 The images bordered on the surreal but also challenged the vocabulary of both children and grown-ups to find as many objects beginning with those letters.
 Mike Wilks was able to pursue the idea in his book The Ultimate Alphabet (1986) in a decade when higher quality colour printing at an accessible price was possible.

 For Widdecombe Fair, Adamson let his imagination loose on the old ballad song.
 After living for many years in Devon, he was able to capture most evocatively the Westcountry flavour.
 He later published a illustrated poster version of the ballad.
 Copies are still available at £5.99 incl. p+p from the George Adamson Archive.